About Scrabster Harbour

-There has been significant reinvestment made in the harbour over the last 10 years to improve the facilities offered to clients.
-To date, £35 million has been spent since 2001 with a total of £50 million set to be invested in total.
+There has been significant reinvestment made in the harbour in recent years to improve the infrastructure and facilities offered to clients.
+Over £38 million has been spent since 2011.

 Scrabster Harbour Trust business strategy is focused on:

-- Growth in energy related port activity (oil and gas, marine renewables):
+- Growth in energy related port activity (oil and gas, marine renewables) and cruise ship activity:

 - For oil and gas, Scrabster seeks to become an integrated supply base supporting activity in West of Shetland and in the Northern North Sea.

-- For marine renewables, the port seeks to be an operations and maintenance base for wave and tidal activity in the Pentland Firth and Orkney waters
+- For marine renewables, in addition to supporting construction / installation project phase activities, the port seeks to be an operations and maintenance base for offshore renewable activity.

 - The retention and growth of ferry, fishing, general cargo and cruise activity: